Introduction to Marketing

 Marketers develop place (distribution) strategy to ensure that consumers find their products available in the proper quantities at the right times and places.
 Place-related decisions involve the distribution functions and marketing intermediaries (channel members).
 In the promotional strategy, marketers blend together the various elements of promotion to communicate most effectively with their target market.
 Many firms use an approach called Integrate Marketing Communications (IMC) to coordinate all promotional activities so that the consumer receives a unified, consistent and effective message.

 Marketers do not make decisions about target markets and marketing mix variables in a vacuum.
-They must take into account the dynamic nature of the five marketing environmental dimensions as shown in Figure 1.1.1 - competitive, political- legal, economic, technological and social-cultural dimensions.
+They must take into account the dynamic nature of the five marketing environment parts as shown in Figure 1.1.1 - competitive, political- legal, economic, technological and social-cultural dimensions.
 Marketers compete for the same consumers.

 So the developments in the competitive environment will have lot of repercussions.
 The political-legal environment includes the governing and regulatory bodies who impose guidelines to the marketers.
 Adherence to the law of the land is an imperative for a marketer to be a good and responsible corporate citizen.